 Employees play the key role in delivering the company's strategic objectives and goals.
-The company is among the largest agricultural coffee growing estates in the industry with highly trained, skilled, motivated and remunerated employees.
-The company has heavily invested in employee training, development and coaching.
-Eaagads limited through its managing agents, CMS, has a strong managerial team, with strong leadership skills which has long embraced and practised strategic thinking and co-operative entrepreneurship spirit.
+The Company is among the largest agricultural coffee growing estates in the industry with highly trained, skilled, motivated and remunerated employees.
+The Company has heavily invested in employee training, development and coaching.
+Eaagads Limited through its managing agents, CMS, has a strong managerial team, with good leadership skills who have long embraced and practised strategic thinking and co-operative entrepreneurship spirit.